 Pursuant to the penal code, a “person who is patronized” means the person with whom the accused person engaged in sexual conduct or was to have engaged in sexual conduct pursuant to the understanding of the person who was solicited or requested by the defendant to engage in sexual conduct.

 Penalties For Prostitution Charges

-- If a person patronizes a prostitute and he is over the age of 18 and the prostitute is under the age of 14, then they are guilty of Patronizing a Prostitute in the Second Degree.
+- If a person patronizes a prostitute and is over the age of 18, and the prostitute is under the age of 14, then they are guilty of patronizing a prostitute in the second degree.
 This is a class E felony which is punishable by up to four years in prison.

-- Promoting Prostitution in the First Degree is a class B felony, punishable by up to 25 years in prison.
+- Promoting prostitution in the first degree is a class B felony, punishable by up to 25 years in jail.

 In addition, there are more serious charges which can include “sex trafficking.”

 Prostitution, patronizing prostitution and promoting prostitution are crimes.
 Contact a former prosecutor at our firm by using our confidential online form or by dialing 212-710-5166.